-VISN 605: Implications of Low Vision
+VISN 605: Clinical and Functional Assessment of Vision

 Course Description: This course is designed to train professionals to work with individuals who have low vision in both rehabilitation and educational settings.
 Through selected readings and presentations on the theoretical and practical aspects of low vision, participants will acquire a solid knowledge base; and become comfortable with various low vision concepts and methods for integrating visual needs and adapted equipment within an educational/rehabilitation environment.
 In addition, small group activities, case studies, and simulation will be incorporated throughout the course to provide students with the practical application of skills and techniques learned.

 Course Description: This course is designed for vision teachers to expand their current level of Braille competency.
 Students will study tools and teaching strategies used in mathematics using Unified English Braille and the abacus.
 Braille formats typical of educational materials will be studied.
 Students will review the Unified English Braille code with a focus on memorization.

 Pre-Practicum: 2 Hours: Math Lesson Observation (UEB or Nemeth) and Reflection; Additional Braille Specialty Area Observation/Interviews (optional)